jprante/elasticsearch-jdbc/README.md

 Assuming you have a table of name `orders`, you can issue this simple command from the command line

     curl -XPUT 'localhost:9200/_river/my_jdbc_river/_meta' -d '{
-        "max_bulk_actions" : 10000,
         "type" : "jdbc",
         "jdbc" : {
             "url" : "jdbc:mysql://localhost:3306/test",
             "user" : "",
             "password" : "",
-            "fetchsize" : "min",
             "sql" : "select * from orders"
         }
     }'

-Note: the `max_bulk_actions` is set by default to 100 and have to be enlarged for most use cases, and MySQL streaming mode is activated only by setting the row fetch size to Integer.MIN_VALUE, which can be achieved by using the string `"min"` for the parameter `fetchsize`.
+Note: the `max_bulk_actions` parameter is set by default to 10000 and have to be enlarged for most use cases, and MySQL streaming mode is activated only by setting the row fetch size to Integer.MIN_VALUE, which can be achieved by using the string `"min"` for the parameter `fetchsize`.